Tokyo Olympics chief quits, apologises again over sexist remarks

 “The wider issue is not what one man says though, but how the Olympic movement can capitalise on its visibility to promote brilliant women across all sports and create greater diversity behind the scenes in leadership positions,” she said.

-Reporting by Ju-min Park, Chang-ran Kim, Mari Saito, Elaine Lies, Antoni Slodkowski, Chris Gallagher; Editing by Michael Perry, Raju Gopalakrishnan, Robert Birsel
+Reporting by Chang-ran Kim, Mari Saito, Elaine Lies, Antoni Slodkowski, Chris Gallagher; writing by Elaine Lies; Editing by Michael Perry, Raju Gopalakrishnan, Robert Birsel

 Our Standards: The Thomson Reuters Trust Principles.